caglarkucuk/EcohydroMetrics_Africa/README.md

 ## Example

-master.R -> Script to run the functions provided above
+main.R -> Main script to run the functions provided above

 sampleDataPoints.rds -> Time series of FVC used in this study for 100 randomly selected grid cells